PEDSnet/Data_Models_Public/PEDSnet/README.md

 For ETL Guidance, please use the documentation [here](https://github.com/PEDSnet/Data_Models_Public/blob/master/PEDSnet/docs/COVID-19%20Cohort.md).

 ### Vocabulary Data
 There has been a speical release to the vocabulary as a result of new standards and terms.
-It is available [here](https://chop.sharefile.com/d-s2642eb37ee04ea38).
+Please contact the DCC for more information.

 If you have any questions, please do not hesitate to email pedsnetdcc@email.chop.edu.